chrisbinsunny/flippy/README.md

 )
 ```
 ## Controller Usage
 The FlipperController is a required parameter for both Flipper and DragFlipper.
-It allows you to control the animation of the flipper manually and programmatically.
+Controller allows you to control the animation of the flipper manually and programmatically.
 You can use the `controller` to add programmatic buttons, for example, to flip the flipper to the left or right.
 A FipperController() accepts a dragAxis paramter which defaults to `DragAxis.horizontal`.

 ```dart